Friday, March 25, 2022

 Studies have found that sleep deprivation and, therefore, low energy levels increase the likelihood of opting for comfort foods containing high sugar levels to boost energy levels.
 The initial result of snacking on sugary foods is that you will initially be able to fight off sleepiness.
-However, if you continue to snack on unhealthy foods for energy you will set the path towards weight gain, obesity and further sleep loss.
+However, if you continue to snack on unhealthy foods for the energy you will set the path towards weight gain, obesity and further sleep loss.

 2. Heart Disease and Diabetes

 From all of the beneficial reasons to get a good night’s sleep, looking after your heart might not be at the top of your list.
-However, studies have shown that there is a link between lack of sleep and an increased risk of heart disease, as long lasting sleep deprivation can increase heart rate and blood pressure.
+However, studies have shown that there is a link between lack of sleep and an increased risk of heart disease, as long-lasting sleep deprivation can increase heart rate and blood pressure.

 3. Shortening Life Span

 Everyone has experienced the side effects of sleep deprivation.
 The long nights of restlessness turn into mood swings, headaches and a lack of focus the following day.
-However, in the long term, a lack of shut eye can decrease life expectancies dramatically.
+However, in the long term, a lack of shut-eye can decrease life expectancies dramatically.